YOMorales/sl-payments-assignment/README.md

 3. Run the Stripe fixtures by using the following Stripe CLI command: `stripe fixtures ./fixtures/seed.json`

 4. Run the command: `php artisan sl:create-subscription`.
+IMPORTANT: I found that Stripe can sometimes take several seconds to update the data generated in their API, so run the next two commands with some seconds in between.
 This command will create a new extra subscription (for price: monthly_crossclip_basic) in addition to the ones added by the fixtures.
 The command will also advance the test clock made on step #2 in order to upgrade this extra subscription and to generate future test invoices for all subscriptions.
 So you will need to wait a while for Stripe to progressively advance the clock 12 months.

 5. Finally, run `php artisan sl:get-subscriptions-report`.